-If you find yourself in need of a fast and easy appetizer recipe because you’re all of a sudden the host for a game day party, or you get invited to a last-minute get-together, this easy appetizer with only three main ingredients is just the ticket!
+If you find yourself in need of a fast and easy appetizer recipe because you’re all of a sudden the host for a game day party or you get invited to a last-minute get-together, this easy appetizer with only three main ingredients is just the ticket!

-Mini food, especially when it’s warm and baked with cheese inside. is an automatic comfort food recipe that people just adore.
+Mini food, especially when it’s warm and baked with cheese inside, is an automatic comfort food recipe that people just adore.

-Ingredients In Cheesy Pigs In a Blanket with Dipping Sauce
+Ingredients for Cheesy Pigs in a Blanket

 This game day appetizer or holiday party favorite doesn’t get any easier!